Fivell/policies/source/sections/07-systems_access_policy.md

    classification and/or to a user needing access to carry out treatment, payment, or healthcare operations.
 2. All access requests are treated on a "least-access principle."
-3. Datica maintains a minimum necessary approach to access to Customer data.
-As such, Datica, including all workforce members, does not readily have access to any ePHI.
+3. Versionista maintains a minimum necessary approach to access to Customer data.
+As such, Versionista, including all workforce members, does not readily have access to any ePHI.

 ## 7.4 Access Authorization

-1. Role based access categories for each Datica system and application are pre-approved by the Security Officer, or an authorized delegate of the Security Officer.
+1. Role based access categories for each Versionista system and application are pre-approved by the Security Officer, or an authorized delegate of the Security Officer.
-2. Datica utilizes hardware and software firewalls to segment data, prevent unauthorized access, and monitor traffic for denial of service attacks.
+2. Versionista utilizes hardware and software firewalls to segment data, prevent unauthorized access, and monitor traffic for denial of service attacks.

 ## 7.5 Person or Entity Authentication